 That’s why adding a marketing plan to the website design can help a lot of eCommerce sites, especially.
 In fact, the annual budget or online marketing is increasing year after year in the US and all over the world.
 Facebook marketing generates millions of dollars for companies that advertise and bring customers to their online stores.

-Bluehost and iPage offer web design and marketing services, and each one of them has different pricing that’s not fixed of course and that’s why expecting how much designing a website or marketing will cost won’t find a good answer.
+Bluehost and iPage offer web design and marketing services, and each one of them have different pricing that’s not fixed of course and that’s why expecting how much designing a website or marketing will cost won’t find a good answer.

 Bluehost and iPage added a “request a quote” on their marketing offers landing page, so, we can’t say exactly the price for these packages, but what it’s clear after all is that iPage offers more service than iPage.
-There is SEO, SEM, web design, emails, consultations, local business optimization and more.
+There is SEO, SEM, web design, emails, consultations, local business optimization, and more.

 Dedicated web hosting